marviq/generator-bat/README.md

-# BETA version - STILL IN DEVELOPMENT
-The multilanguage feature doesn't work yet for example

 ## generator-bat ( Backbone Application Template )
 Ever got tired of having to bootstrap your new projects over and over again?
 This Yeoman generator will generate it for you!